History of rockets: Pre-World War II

 Robert Goddard and the first liquid-fueled rocket.

-Modern rockets originated in the US when Robert Goddard attached a supersonic (de Laval) nozzle to the combustion chamber of a liquid-fueled rocket engine.
+Modern rockets originated in the US when Robert Goddard attached a supersonic (de Laval) nozzle to the combustion chamber of a solid-fueled rocket engine.
 This turned the hot combustion chamber gas into a cooler, highly directed hypersonic jet of gas, more than doubling the thrust and raising the engine efficiency from 2% to 64%.
 On 16 March 1926, Goddard launched the world's first liquid-fueled rocket in Auburn, Massachusetts.

 During the 1920s, a number of rocket research organizations appeared worldwide.
 Rocketry in the Soviet Union began in 1921 with extensive work at the Gas Dynamics Laboratory (GDL), where the first test-firing of a solid fuel rocket was carried out in March 1928, which flew for about 1,300 meters In 1931 the world's first successful use of rockets to assist take-off of aircraft were carried out on a U-1, the Soviet designation for an Avro 504 trainer, which achieved about one hundred successful assisted takeoffs.
 Further developments in the early 1930s included firing rockets from aircraft and the ground.
 In 1932 in-air test firings of RS-82 missiles from a Tupolev I-4 aircraft armed with six launchers successfully took place.
 In September 1931 the Group for the Study of Reactive Motion (GIRD) was formed and was responsible for the first Soviet liquid propelled rocket launch, the GIRD-9, on 17 August 1933, which reached an altitude of 400 m.

 In 1933 GDL and GIRD were merged to form the Reactive Scientific Research Institute (RNII) and developments were continued, including designing several variations for ground-to-air, ground-to-ground, air-to-ground and air-to-air combat.
 The RS-82 rockets were carried by Polikarpov I-15, I-16 and I-153 fighter planes, the Polikarpov R-5 reconnaissance plane and the Ilyushin Il-2 close air support plane, while the heavier RS-132 rockets could be carried by bombers.
 Many small ships of the Soviet Navy were also fitted with the RS-82 rocket, including the MO-class small guard ship.
 The earliest known use by the Soviet Air Force of aircraft-launched unguided anti-aircraft rockets in combat against heavier-than-air aircraft took place in August 1939, during the Battle of Khalkhin Gol.
 A group of Polikarpov I-16 fighters under command of Captain N. Zvonarev were using RS-82 rockets against Japanese aircraft, shooting down 16 fighters and 3 bombers in total.
 Six Tupolev SB bombers also used RS-132 for ground attack during the Winter War.
 RNII also built over 100 experimental rocket engines under the direction of Valentin Glushko.
 Design work included regenerative cooling, hypergolic propellant ignition, and swirling and bi-propellant mixing fuel injectors.
 However, Glushko's arrest during Stalin's Great Purge in 1938 curtailed the developments.